31-33/juryroom/imports/api/README.md

 `activeVote`: *The currently active vote for this discussion.
 Undefined if/when no active vote is taking place.*

 `status`: *String representing the state the discussion is currently in.
 Possible values are `active` when discussion is in progress, `voting` when a vote is in progress (this should restrict other actions), and `finished` when the discussion is completed.*

+`commentLengthLimit`: *The maximum number of characters that a comment on this discussion may contain.*

 ---
 ## Topic